Vector Borne Disease

 - Duration of antibodies present after a vector-borne pathogen has been cleared varies.

-How should I interpret a negative IFA test?
+How should I interpret negative Serology/IFA results?

 IFAT is a serological diagnostic modality that detects antibodies against vector-borne pathogens.
 A negative IFAT result (< 1:64) indicates antibodies were not detected against a specific pathogen.
 End-point titers of 1:16 and 1:32 are not considered positive due to high degree of non-specific reactivity that can occur when antibodies are highly concentrated.
 A negative IFAT could indicate the animal was not exposed to a particular vector-borne pathogen or antibodies have not yet been generated in response to infection.
 Antibodies made in response to pathogens can take several weeks post-exposure to become detectable.
 False negative results can generate negative titers.
 If you suspect a false results, please contact the VBDDL and we can perform repeat testing in many instances.